design-tokens/community-group/technical-reports/README.md

 ## Deployments

-Any changes to the source files in this directory that get merged into `main` are automatically deployed to [`https://design-tokens.github.io/community-group/`](https://design-tokens.github.io/community-group/) via the [`technical-reports` Github Action](../.github/workflows/technical-reports.yml).
-They are hosted using Github Pages and the build output can be found in the [`gh-pages` branch](https://github.com/design-tokens/community-group/tree/gh-pages).
+Any changes to the source files in this directory that get merged into `main` are automatically deployed to [`https://design-tokens.github.io/community-group/`](https://design-tokens.github.io/community-group/) via the [`technical-reports` GitHub Action](../.github/workflows/technical-reports.yml).
+They are hosted using GitHub Pages and the build output can be found in the [`gh-pages` branch](https://github.com/design-tokens/community-group/tree/gh-pages).

 Additionally, we use Netlify to generate preview deploys for PRs.
 Netlify will post a comment to the PR with the URL of the preview once it is ready.